icecreammatt/mattcarrier.com/content/post/resume.md

 * Practiced Agile / Scrum methodologies for software development

 **Sonoma State University:**  Adjunct Faculty (Unix Instructor)
-*August 2013 – Present*
+*August 2013 – May 2014*

-* Taught a section of the Fall 2013 and Spring 2014 Introduction to Unix class (1 Unit Course)
+* Taught a section of the Fall 2013 and Spring 2014 Introduction to Unix class
 * Instructed students on how to use command line basics and introduced a git based workflow using Github
 * Covered how to setup and lockdown a VPS using DigitalOcean and Amazon AWS